conartst/SWE3643Project/README.md

 # KSU SWE 3643 Software Testing and Quality Assurance Semester Project: Web-Based Calculator

 Our repository currently contains Calculator3 which holds our Calculator Logic.
 The WebsiteCal which is using ASP.NET Blazor Server.
+We are using Nunit + Playwright to do our testing.

 ## Table of Contents